rust-lang/const-eval/const.md

 ecosystem that would break if we just started enforcing this now.
 See [this issue](https://github.com/rust-lang/rust/issues/49206) and the [PR attempting to fix this](https://github.com/rust-lang/rust/pull/54424/).

+*Dynamic check.* It is unclear how the Miri engine could dynamically check this.

 ### 4. Drop